How to Fix Taskbar Showing in Fullscreen

 - Method 5.
 Turn off Visual Effects

 - Method 6.
-Run the System File Checker tool (SFC.exe)
+Run the System File Checker (SFC) Scan

 If you want a quick solution for the moment, this is the method you should opt for.
 Windows features a feature allowing you to hide the taskbar temporarily.
 The taskbar pops up when you move your mouse cursor to the bottom of the screen.
 By enabling the taskbar auto-hide feature, you won’t have to see the taskbar while doing something in full-screen mode.